RkShaRkz/Starsector-IntelliJ-Template/.github/ISSUE_TEMPLATE/mod_crash_template.md

 ---
-name: Mod Issue Report
+name: Mod Crash Report
-about: Report an issue related to a mod
+about: Report a crash related to a mod
-title: "[Issue] <Descriptive title>"
+title: "[Crash] <Descriptive title>"
-labels: bug
+labels: crash
 assignees: ''
 ---